Snowflake-Labs/terraform-provider-snowflake/README.md

 ### snowflake_table_grant

-			**Note**: The grant resource create exclusive attachments of grants.
+			**Note**: The grant resource creates exclusive attachments of grants.
-			Across the entire AWS account, all of the users/roles/groups to which a single grant is attached must be declared by a single snowflake_table_grant resource.
+			Across the entire Snowflake account, all of the tables to which a single grant is attached must be declared by a single snowflake_table_grant resource.
 This means that even any snowflake_table that have the attached grant via any other mechanism (including other Terraform resources) will have that attached grant revoked by this resource.
-			These resources do not enforce exclusive attachment of a grant.\n
+			These resources do not enforce exclusive attachment of a grant, it is the user's responsibility to enforce this.\n
 			#### properties

 |     NAME      |  TYPE  |                                                                           DESCRIPTION                                                                           | OPTIONAL | REQUIRED  | COMPUTED | DEFAULT  |